Essay 6.4 — The Markov Phasic Brain, Part 5 of 13.

 PLAN is the compartment where observations become a binding contract.
 Where OBSERVE answered "what is the current situation," PLAN answers "what will we do about it" — and writes the answer down with enough specificity that EXECUTE can build against it without inventing on the fly.
 The cognitive failure PLAN prevents is the rationalized plan — the after-the-fact narrative an agent writes once it has already committed code, where every decision looks justified because it has already been made.
 A separate planning phase, with no write access to project files, forces the decisions to land before the work starts.

 PLAN reads three kinds of sources.
 It reads back the CLAUDE.md files OBSERVE just populated, because those carry the cycle’s current understanding.
 It reads the existing plan document if the job already has one — multi-cycle work inherits a .md plan that earlier cycles drafted, and PLAN’s first move on cycle 2 and beyond is to re-read that file as the long-term contract the cycle inherits.
-And it reads the seed agent’s .claude/knowledge/ directory the same way OBSERVE does, for patterns that survived past cycles.
-Like every other phase, PLAN can dispatch its own family of subagents — plan-step-breaker, plan-criteria-writer, plan-scope-analyzer, plan-risk-assessor among them — and like every other phase, it carries a direct-action budget that pushes the main session toward delegation.
+And it reads the seed agent’s memory files — the cross-session notes that persist between conversations, where earlier runs recorded the user’s preferences and the durable decisions that outlive any single cycle.

 The write side mirrors OBSERVE’s compartmentalization.
 PLAN is read-only against project files.

 Its CLAUDE.md writes cascade downward from its own footer anchor. ---Pl--- is the primary section the phase guard nudges PLAN toward, but the same enforcement permits writes into ---Ex--- and ---Ve---.
 The pattern is deliberate.
-PLAN is encouraged to pre-stage the EXECUTE altered-list and the VERIFY checklist as it lands its own decisions, so the next two phases inherit context already in the file rather than having to reconstruct it. ⓘ
+PLAN is encouraged to pre-stage the EXECUTE altered-list — the set of directories EXECUTE will be cleared to write into — and the VERIFY checklist as it lands its own decisions, so the next two phases inherit context already in the file rather than having to reconstruct it.

 The one project-file exception is the naming of the plan_file.
 PLAN runs a single cycle-1-only CLI call (plan.sh set-plan-file) that registers the path the rest of the cycle will execute against — but PLAN does not create the file.
 EXECUTE creates it.
 PLAN just names it.